 This year’s Infoweek comprises the following events:

 - 14/11 - Infoday on SC2 calls 2018: The event targets potential applicants to the calls for proposals under the H2020 SC2 ‘Food security, sustainable agriculture and forestry, marine and maritime and inland water research and the bioeconomy’.
 The Work Programme for 2018-2020 and new funding opportunities under the SC2 2018 calls for proposals will be presented in the morning, whereas in-depth info sessions on various calls under the Work Programme will be held in the afternoon.

 - 15/11 – SC2 Brokerage Event: The purpose of the event organised by BioHorizon is to support stakeholders in finding potential partners for applications under the upcoming SC2 and KET-Biotechnology calls for proposals.
-You can find more information at: https://www.b2match.eu/foodbrokerage2017
+Please register until 26 October here: https://www.b2match.eu/foodbrokerage2017

-- 17/11 – Digitisation Day: Representatives of the farming and agri-food sectors, digital technology providers, as well as scientists and national and regional policy makers will discuss and exchange views on different EU policy initiatives on digitisation of farming and food sectors and of research and innovation activities contributing to these areas.
+- 17/11 – Digitising agriculture and food value chains: Representatives of the farming and agri-food sectors, digital technology providers, as well as scientists and national and regional policy makers will discuss and exchange views on different EU policy initiatives on digitisation of farming and food sectors and of research and innovation activities contributing to these areas.
 A parallel session will highlight achievements and projects in marine and maritime research for Blue Growth.

 You can find more information on the event website.